 |---|---|---|---|

-Deception Ban UK — 10-Year Mandatory Refusal Under Paragraph 9.8.1
+Deception Ban UK — 10-Year Mandatory Refusal Under SUI 9.1

 What Counts as Deception in UK Visa Applications

-UKVI treats the following as deception triggering a 10-year ban under paragraph 9.8.1: (1) false documents — counterfeit, forged, or fraudulently obtained documents (educational certificates, employment letters, bank statements, payslips); (2) false representations — untrue statements made in interview or written form; (3) material non-disclosure — deliberately omitting relevant information (previous refusals, criminal convictions, immigration history, prior identities); (4) identity fraud — using someone else's identity or documents; (5) sham marriages — entering marriage primarily for immigration purposes.
-A typo, innocent error, or minor inconsistency does NOT constitute deception — UKVI must show dishonest intent, not just incorrect information.
+UKVI treats the following as deception under SUI 9.1, where done dishonestly: (1) false documents — counterfeit, forged, or fraudulently obtained; (2) false representations — untrue statements in interview or writing; (3) material non-disclosure — deliberately omitting previous refusals, convictions, immigration history, or prior identities; (4) identity fraud; (5) sham marriages.
+A typo or innocent error is NOT deception — UKVI must show dishonest intent; otherwise the discretionary SUI 10.1 ground applies, with no ban.

-- False documents: Submitting counterfeit, forged, or fraudulently obtained documents — fake educational certificates, employment letters, bank statements, payslips, ETS / Pearson PTE certificates, ATAS letters
+- False documents: Submitting counterfeit, forged, or fraudulently obtained documents — fake educational certificates, employment letters, bank statements, payslips, English test certificates, ATAS letters

 - False representations: Untrue statements made in interview, on the application form, or in written correspondence with UKVI